- Appointments 216.444.6601

 What is placenta accreta?

-Placenta accreta is a condition in which the placenta (the food source for a baby in the uterus) grows too deeply into the wall of the uterus.
-In a typical pregnancy, the placenta easily detaches from the wall of the uterus following delivery.
-In placenta accreta, the placenta has grown into the uterine wall and does not separate easily following delivery.
-In severe cases, this condition can lead to excessive bleeding, which can be life-threatening.
-It can require a blood transfusion and even hysterectomy (removal of your uterus).
+Placenta accreta is a condition where the placenta (the food and oxygen source for a fetus) grows too deeply into the wall of your uterus.
+In a typical pregnancy, the placenta easily detaches from the wall of your uterus after your baby is born.
+In placenta accreta, the placenta has grown into your uterine wall and doesn’t separate easily following delivery.
+In severe cases, it can lead to life-threatening vaginal bleeding.
+It may require a blood transfusion and hysterectomy (removal of your uterus).
 Pregnancy care providers diagnose placenta accreta during pregnancy or during delivery.
 Treatment usually involves an early Cesarean delivery (C-section) followed by a hysterectomy to minimize the risk of severe complications.

 What are the different types of placenta accreta?

 There are three types of placenta accreta.
 Providers determine the type based on how deeply the placenta is attached to your uterus.

 - Placenta accreta: The placenta firmly attaches to the wall of your uterus.
 It doesn’t pass through the wall of the uterus or impact the muscles of the uterus.
 This is the most common type.

 - Placenta increta: In this type, the placenta is more deeply embedded in the wall of your uterus.
 It still doesn’t pass through the uterine wall but is firmly attached to the muscle of the uterus.
 Placenta increta accounts for about 15% of cases.

 - Placenta percreta: The most severe of the types, placenta percreta happens when the placenta passes through the wall of your uterus.
 The placenta might grow through your uterus and impact other organs, such as your bladder or intestines.
 It accounts for about 5% of cases.